theburningmonk/stream_ext/doc/getting_started.md

 Learn about the extension functions for working with `Stream` type with `stream_ext`.

+### amb

+The `StreamExt.amb` method propagates values from the stream that reacts first with a value.

+This method will ignore any errors received from either stream until the first value is received.
+The stream which reacts first with a value will have its values and errors propagated through the output stream.

+The output stream will complete if:
+* neither stream produced a value before completing
+* the propagated stream has completed
+* **closeOnError** flag is set to true and an error is received in the propagated stream

+Example:

+    var stream1 = new Stream.periodic(new Duration(seconds : 1), (n) => n);
+    var stream2 = new Stream.periodic(new Duration(seconds : 2), (n) => n);
+    var amb		= StreamExt.amb(stream1, stream2);

 ### average

 The `StreamExt.average` method returns the average of the values as a `Future` which completes when the input stream is done.